Chapter 7: Practical application issues

 Case B – Put option: lease

-Upon evaluation, the entity determines that the customer indeed possesses a significant economic incentive to exercise the put option, given that the repurchase price significantly exceeds the expected market value of the asset at the repurchase date.
-No other relevant factors affect this assessment.
-As a result, the entity concludes that control of the asset does not transfer to the customer.
-This determination stems from the customer’s limited ability to direct the asset’s use and obtain most of its remaining benefits.
+At the inception of the contract, the entity assesses whether the customer has a significant economic incentive to exercise the put option, to determine the accounting for the transfer of the asset (see [IFRS 15:B70 to B76]).
+The entity concludes that the customer has a significant economic incentive to exercise the put option because the repurchase price significantly exceeds the expected market value of the asset at the date of repurchase.
+The entity determines there are no other relevant factors to consider when assessing whether the customer has a significant economic incentive to exercise the put option.
+Consequently, the entity concludes that control of the asset does not transfer to the customer, because the customer is limited in its ability to direct the use of, and obtain substantially all of the remaining benefits from, the asset.

-In accordance with IFRS 15:B70 to B71, the entity accounts for the transaction as a lease in accordance with IFRS 16 Leases (or, for an entity that has not yet adopted IFRS 16, IAS 17).
+In accordance with [IFRS 15:B70 to B71], the entity accounts for the transaction as a lease in accordance with IFRS 16 Leases [(or, for an entity that has not yet adopted IFRS 16, IAS 17)].

 An entity that transfers a good and retains a substantive forward repurchase obligation or call option (that is, a repurchase right) should not recognize revenue when the good is initially transferred to the customer, because the repurchase right limits the customer’s ability to control the good.
 While some such provisions might be deemed to lack substance based on specific facts and circumstances, in general a negotiated contract te,rm is presumed to be substantive.